rydmike/flex_color_picker/README.md

   color_picker:
 ```

-In your library add the following import:
+In your file add the following import:

 ```dart
 import 'package:color_picker/color_picker.dart';
 ```

-### Simple example app
+### Example Application

-To try a basic example of ColorPicker on a device or simulator, clone the ColorPicker repository and run the example:
+To try a basic example of the ColorPicker on a device or simulator, clone the ColorPicker repository and run the example:

 ```bash
 cd example/
 flutter run --release
 ```

-The result is a basic default picker on the canvas and one picker that opens in the provided dialog, which is configured to have a few more options present.
+The result is a basic default picker on the canvas and another picker that opens in a dialog with a few more options.

 ![ColorPicker Basic](/resources/ColorPickerSimpleDemo.png)

-### Live Web example
+### Live Web Example

 You can also try a live web example of the ColorPicker [here](https://rydmike.com/democolorpicker).
-With the demo you can modify most of the ColorPicker's API settings and use it as a tool to find settings and a style that you like and that fit your application.
+With the web demo you can modify most of the ColorPicker's API settings and use it as a tool to find settings and a style that you like and that fit your application.

-The source for this Web demo and slightly more elaborate example than the basic sample bundled with the package, is available [here](https://github.com/rydmike/color_picker_demo).
+The source for this Web demo, which is a slightly more elaborate example than the basic sample bundled with the package, is available [here](https://github.com/rydmike/color_picker_demo).

 ![ColorPicker WEB demo](/resources/ColorPickerWeb.gif)

-## Using the ColorPicker - Introduction
+## Introduction to the ColorPicker

-Create a ColorPicker in stateful Widget and give it a color:
+Define a starting color variable and value in a normal stateful Widget.

 ```dart
 class _ColorPickerPageState extends State<ColorPickerPage> {